pura vida (jayemsey x costa rica)

 I did a lot of research before I left, and I kept reading the same story over and over—”I was working long hours at a corporate job I hated, so I decided to move to Costa Rica.”
 And while there are plenty of reasons to scoff at moving-to-a-tropical-country-to-find-yourself stories, I really can understand why people move there.

 Landing in Costa Rica is unlike anything I'm used to.
 Below are rolling hills a rich, velvety shade of green, dotted with trees, mountains haloed by soft white clouds idling past, and a huge stretch of achingly blue sky, the kind that makes your heart sing with possibility.
 It’s one of the most beautiful landscapes I’ve ever seen.
+I immediately get the sense that I’m in a very different kind of place.

 I've only slept a couple of hours, but suddenly I'm wide awake.
 My first mission is always the same in every country: Get a SIM, get cash, get a taxi.
 Simple and painless.